papersubmit-anonymous/GlassWing/README.md

 With the rise of cross-platform frameworks, **Flutter**, introduced by Google, has become the most popular choice for mobile app development.
 However, existing static analysis tools (e.g., Soot, FlowDroid) fail to "see" the **implicit invocations** between the Dart language used by Flutter and the native Java code of the Android platform.
 This analytical blind spot poses a significant threat to the security and completeness of mobile software analysis.

 **GlassWing** is introduced to address this challenge.
 It is the first tailored static analysis approach for Flutter Android apps.
-By leveraging a data-flow-oriented approach, GlassWing extracts key program semantics and makes the previously invisible Dart-Java invocation relations visible, effectively bridging the cross-language analysis gap.
+By leveraging a data-flow-oriented approach, GlassWing extracts key program semantics and makes the previously invisible Dart-DEX invocation relations visible, effectively bridging the cross-language analysis gap.

 ## ✨ Core Features

 - **🎯 First-of-its-Kind**: The pioneering static analysis enhancement solution specifically for Flutter Android apps.
-- **🌉 Cross-Language Bridge**: Automatically identifies and resolves implicit calls between Flutter's Dart code and Android's native Java code.
+- **🌉 Cross-Language Bridge**: Automatically identifies and resolves implicit calls between Flutter's Dart code and Android's native Java/Kotlin code.
 - **🔍 In-Depth Analysis**: Significantly enhances existing tools like Soot by increasing parsed code volume and call graph completeness.
 - **🛡️ Vulnerability Discovery**: Uncovers sensitive data leaks missed by traditional taint analysis tools like FlowDroid.
 - **🔌 Seamless Integration**: Can be easily incorporated into existing Android analysis pipelines, empowering downstream research fields such as program graph analysis, taint analysis, and malware detection.